wilsonzlin/ooml/src/ooml/14/0/Classes/Class references.md

 Classes can be identified by their fully-qualified name.
-A FQN is equivalent to the path of classes required to reach the class from the top-most level.
+A FQN is a globally-unique reference to a class equivalent to the path of classes required to reach the class from the top-most level.
 What the top-level is and how to reach a class depends on how the source code is declared and what language it's written in.

 # Terminology